Whales in Greenland

 Whale destinations in Greenland

-In South Greenland, the fin and minke whales love to play and eat in the big fjord system.
+In South Greenland, the fin and minke whales love to play and eat in the extensive fjord system.
 Sailing is a popular way of transportation between the towns; it is possible to watch whales here in the summer.

 Disko Bay is where you find most whales, and here is minke, humpback and fin whales, and the bow whale spends the whole winter up here in the north.

 In West Greenland, there are thousands of humpback whales near Aasiaat, Paamiut and Maniitsoq.
 In Nuuk Fjord, some humpback whales come back year after year every summer, and their arrival is a signal that the summertime is back in the Capital Region.